vibhorkum/edb_foreignkeyconstraintmanager/README.md

 Now the extension can be created with a standard `CREATE EXTENSION edb_foreignkeyconstraintmanager;`, and dropped with `DROP EXTENSION edb_foreignkeyconstraintmanager;`.

 ## Usage
-This extension provides a single function.
+This extension provides two functions.
 Installation creates this object in the schema `edb_util`, which itself is created if it does not exist.

 ```
 CREATE OR REPLACE FUNCTION edb_util.create_fk_constraint(